easybase/easybase-react/README.md

 <br />

-*Note the following functions are isolated and do not have an effect on the synchronicity as those above.*
+*Note the below functions are isolated and do not have an effect on the synchronicity of Frame() as those above.*

 <br />